-(a) Overview of the North American Free Trade Agreement (NAFTA) (\As of the End of March 2018)
+(a) Overview of the North American Free Trade Agreement (NAFTA) and the United States-Mexico-Canada Agreement (USMCA)

-NAFTA, the regional FTA between Canada, the United States and Mexico), was signed in December 1992 and entered into force in January 1994.
+NAFTA, the regional FTA between Canada, the United States and Mexico, was signed in December 1992 and entered into force in January 1994.
 This agreement provides for the regulation of trade in goods and services (including the elimination of intra-regional tariffs and quantitative restrictions, and the unification of rules of origin), and rules in respect of investment, intellectual property, and competition policies.
-NAFTA member countries have been reinforcing relationships with Latin American countries.
-Canada, the U.S. and Mexico already have concluded FTAs with Chile, Peru, Honduras, Costa Rica, Colombia, and Panama.